utopia-foss/utopia/doc/usage/eval/plotting.rst

         # Create a lineplot on the currently selected axis
         hlpr.ax.plot(data['x'], data['y'], **plot_kwargs)

         # Done!
-The plot helper saves the plot :tada:
+The plot helper saves the plot.

-Super simple, aye? :)
+Simple, right?
 The corresponding plot configuration could look like this:

 .. code-block:: yaml